dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you don't like something, change it.
-If you can't change it, change your attitude.
+  You can't connect the dots looking forward; you can only connect them looking backward
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1652 days)
+## 🌟 Experiences (1653 days)

 ### 🧮 Programming languages